 "Sticks and stones may break my bones, but names will never hurt me!"
 Let's face it, calling someone names or making derogatory remarks meant to humiliate or demean their character, wounds hearts, minds, and spirits.
 Words have the power to heal or destroy.

-The sad fact is that people who refer to people with a mental illness as "crazy," "loony." "bonkers," "wacko," and the like, are buying into and perpetuating the devastating stigma attached to mental illness.
+The sad fact is that people who refer to people with a mental illness as "crazy," "loony." "bonkers," "wacko," and the like, perpetuate the devastating stigma attached to mental disorders.
 The repercussions are quite damaging.

 Merriam Webster defines stigma as "a mark of disgrace or shame."
 1 Shame and disgrace are far from the truth.
-People who have an illness are not disgraceful, they are ill.
-STIGMA is an organization dedicated to battling the stigma of HIV/AIDS; but stigma affects many other people groups.
+People who have any kind of medical or mental health diagnosis are not a disgrace.
+They have an illness or disorder.
+STIGMA is an organization dedicated to battling the stigma of HIV/AIDS, but stigma affects many other people groups.
 Their definition of stigma is this:

 "Stigma is a degrading and debasing attitude of the society that discredits a person or a group because of an attribute (such as an illness, deformity, color, nationality, religion etc.)."
 2

 Where does the stigma come from

 Stigmas are born out of stereotypes, ignorance, misconceptions, and fear.
 In earlier centuries, people who suffered from mental illness had no modern, medical or effective behavioral therapy or treatment.
 Nothing was known about mental illness.
 Without proper treatment, their symptoms were out of control, causing fear, resulting in bizarre, painful, humiliating "treatments" that were at times abusive and tormenting.
 Those who suffered were considered, as Merriam Webster states, "marks of shame" in society.
 Most of the time they were locked away in asylums or prisons.